7 Reasons NOT to use Hootsuite

 Hootsuite Business Plan

-The business plan costs from $7,188 per year and includes 5 users.
+The business plan costs from $8,868 per year and includes five users.

 You don't have the ability to pay monthly, so you need to have the cash flow to pay the yearly fee.

-You get to manage up to 35 networks and can have up to 10 users in your team.
+You get to manage up to 35 social channels.
+And can have up to 10 users in your team.

-Each extra user costs $1,188 per year, although it's a bit difficult to get exact prices.
-Their website doesn't state the price for extra users.
-Teams of 5 or more are going to be paying anything from $7,188 to tens of thousands of dollars per year for Hootsuite Business.
+Each extra user costs $1,188 per year, although it's challenging to get exact prices.
+The Hootsuite website doesn't state the price for extra users.
+If your team is five or more, you could be paying anything from $7,188 to tens of thousands of dollars per year for Hootsuite Business.

 Pricing aside, there is some good news.
 You do get proper team management features with the business plan.